sumayyamanji/climate_policy_rag/reports/Introduction.md

 ## Cohesive Structure

+Our project has a cohesive structure, where each script leads neatly on from one another:

 `climate_tracker/climate_tracker/scripts/init_db.py`
 Initializes the database with vector support by creating necessary extensions and tables, setting up the foundation for storing and querying vector embeddings.